 If it’s not safe for you, don’t do it.
 If it’s not safe for them, shut it down.

-There is a lot of trouble-shooting in this trade and that means reading, reading and reading.
-You'll be constantly looking at manuals, codes, support websites and notices from manufactures and TSSA.
+There is a lot of troubleshooting in this trade and that means reading, reading, and reading.
+You'll be constantly looking at manuals, codes, support websites, and notices from manufacturers and the TSSA.

 You will feel pressure to perform and impress employers and clients.
 Ignore it.
 Do it right, not fast.
 Speed will come with experience.